-Note: If you haven’t kiwi, you can just double the amount of strawberries and skip the kiwi entirely.
+Note: If you haven’t kiwi, you can just double the number of strawberries and skip the kiwi entirely.
 I think the kiwi is a great addition, however.

-Prepare your processing pot with about 5 pint jars, prepare you lids and rings in a saucepan and bring both to a gentle boil.
+Prepare your processing pot with about 5-pint jars, prepare your lids and rings in a saucepan and bring both to a gentle boil.